nnellans/ado-pipelines-guide/README.md

     - string
 ```
 - Pipeline resources are not automatically downloaded by 'regular' Jobs, but they are automatically downloaded by 'deploy' jobs.
 To consume Pipeline resources in 'regular' Jobs use a [Download](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-download) Step or a [DownloadPipelineArtifact](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/download-pipeline-artifact-v2) Task
-- When an update to the Pipeline Resource causes the parent Pipeline to trigger:
+- When an update to the Pipeline `resource` causes the parent Pipeline to trigger:
-  - If the Pipeline Resource and the parent Pipeline are from the same repository, and the Pipeline Resource triggers because of an update to Branch A, then the parent Pipeline will be run using that same Branch A.
+  - If the Pipeline `resource` and the parent Pipeline are from the same repository, and the Pipeline `resource` triggers because of an update to Branch A, then the parent Pipeline will be run using that same Branch A.
-  - If the Pipeline Resource and the parent Pipeline are from different repositories, then the parent Pipeline will always run using its own default Branch, it doesn't matter which branch the Pipeline Resource was updated on
+  - If the Pipeline `resource` and the parent Pipeline are from different repositories, then the parent Pipeline will always run using its own default Branch, it doesn't matter which branch the Pipeline `resource` was updated on
 - `trigger` options in depth:
   ```yaml
   # option 1 - Disable